Military Pay

 One spouse is a resident of Maryland and the other is not - A servicemember’s spouse may elect, for income tax purposes, to use the same state of residence as the servicemember.
 If a servicemember is not a Maryland resident, and is instead a resident of another state, his or her spouse can elect to also be a resident of that state and not a resident of Maryland.

 Maryland allows taxpayers to file as Married Filing Separately even when they have filed joint on their federal return.
-To change the filing status to MFS, from the Maryland resident tax return select:
+To change the filing status to MFS, from the resident Maryland Tax Return Menu select:

 - Personal Information